Friday, August 27, 2010

 not motivated enough to take the first positive steps to change

-getting stuck in negative thoughts and going round in circles
+getting stuck in negative thoughts and going round in circlesfinding it difficult to see the wood from the trees

 feeling nervous about things they've done or not done